xaviworks/xaviworks/README.md

 - Applying **cybersecurity best practices** to protect data & privacy
 - Building **data-driven insights** through Python-powered analytics
 - Designing **transactional** and **standard systems** with an emphasis on data integrity, performance, and reliability
+- Experience in deploying web projects on Hostinger and implementing basic SEO techniques

 ---